 Enacted 2008 • Launched 2008 • Tax-Credit Scholarship

-local expenditures per student for public elementary and secondary education in the entire
+expenditures per child for public elementary and secondary education in the entire state.
+For the 2013-

 No legal challenges have been filed against the program.

 • Scholarship Cap: 100 percent average state and local expenditures per student